-In October 2016, we launched the first of three tranches of our 'It's YOUR Choice!' workshops for the 2016-2017 school year in 4 West London boroughs.
-Our first flyer generated bookings to deliver our workshops to 4,500+ primary and secondary school students at end October 2016.
-Between September 2016 and the summer close in July 2017, we comfortably predict that we shall have delivered workshops to 7,000+ attendees.
+In October 2016, we launched the first of three tranches of our 'It's YOUR Choice!' workshops for the 2016-2017 school year in 7 West London boroughs.
+Between September 2016 and July 2017, our workshops were seen by 8,028 attendees.
 Please check into our website for regular updates throughout the year.

 OUR ‘WARTS AND ALL!’
 STI AND RELATIONSHIPS AWARENESS PROJECT :

 Our 'Warts And All!'
 STI and Relationships Awareness module now represents 1 in 5 of our bookings in secondary schools.
 The module is not suitable for, or available in, primary schools.
 We found, in our early delivery of this module, that young people wanted advice and guidance around the fallout from relationships rather than the basic ‘practicalities’ of sexual activity itself.
 We have noted major issues around low self-esteem and self worth in some young people, more so in girls, where under-age drinking, often leading to unplanned and unprotected sexual activity, is an increasing problem.
 Many of these issues derive from the media's obsession with body image.

 OUR HM YOI FELTHAM PROJECT - TEMPORARY AND VOLUNTARY WITHDRAWAL